We specialize in fine cellos

 In fact, the body length of a cello is less important for comfort than several other dimensions, including string length, width and thickness of the neck, width of the body, height of the strings, amount of scoop in the fingerboard, and spacing of the strings at the nut and the bridge.
 Unlike violins and violas, cellos are not played under your chin, so the body length can be of secondary importance.

-Having said all that, we do try to offer some smaller cellos capable of producing serious sound.
-At the moment, we have two smaller early 19th & 20th century French cellos, by Didier Nicolas and Jules Lamy respectively; and we recently located for a client a lovely smaller contemporary cello by Washington luthier Mark Moreland.
+That being said, we do try to offer some smaller cellos capable of producing serious sound.
+At the moment, we have one smaller early 19th century French cello by Didier Nicolas, and we recently located for a client a lovely smaller contemporary cello by Washington luthier Mark Moreland.